Contact the Aikido Sangenkai for more information if you don't find the answers here.

 Aikido is a martial art with no competitions, matches, or weight classes.
 Men and women of different ages, sizes, and levels of experience can practice together comfortably.
 Practice is at the student's pace, so that everyone can enjoy Aikido, not only the young and physically fit.

-In Shingon Buddhism the design represents the cycle of life - Aikido Founder Morihei Ueshiba was educated in a Shingon Buddhist temple.
+In Shingon Buddhism the design represents the cycle of life - Aikido Founder Morihei Ueshiba was educated in a Shingon Buddhist temple, his teacher Sokaku Takeda also spent time training in Shingon Buddhism.

 In Shinto the design is the crest of Hachiman, the Shinto god of war, which led to its popularity among warrior families in Japan.
 It is also the crest of Susanoo-no-mikoto, one of the guardian deities of Morihei Ueshiba.